Faiz-Alam/faiz-recipies/README.md

-This current project is a recepie site made with the use of html and at the skill i will be learning in html and how it is used
+This current project is a recipe site made with the use of html and The skill i will be learning is html and how it is used to make a website